The Cherwell from the Victoria Arms to Islip

 This Fonte came from the King's Chapell in Islip.

-And here I reached my limit.
+And here, at Islip weir, I reached my limit.
 Straight on up the Cherwell (to the west) rapidly became too shallow to follow.
 It was June with low summer levels.
 At other times it might be more possible - though against a higher stream would you have got this far?

 Cherwell Punt limit